 For the better part of the last decade, through the rise of wearable devices, genetic testing, and data-driven technologies, individuals now have more information than ever about their own health, encouraging health education and literacy.
-This can translate to better decision making and ultimately improved well-being.
-Health startups are at the forefront of developing innovative solutions for promoting measurable lifestyle actions that correlate how lifestyle, diet and nutrition choices affect cellular energy, function, and structure.
+This can translate to better decision-making and ultimately improved well-being.
+Health startups are at the forefront of developing innovative solutions for promoting measurable lifestyle actions that correlate how lifestyle, diet, and nutrition choices affect cellular energy, function, and structure.

 Since the average person is made up of trillions of cells, it makes sense to better understand our cellular health and function, which plays an important role in the aging process, affecting our body’s energy levels, and susceptibility to disease.
 To understand these and other cellular characteristics that affect the balance between wellness, disease, health, and aging, it is important to assess the status of the energy-producing mitochondria.

-The mitochondria, often called “powerhouse of the cell” are specialized intracellular structures that, among their many functions, are responsible for 90% of the energy needed by the body to sustain life and support healthy cells and organ functions.
+The mitochondria, often called the “powerhouse of the cell” are specialized intracellular structures that, among their many functions, are responsible for 90% of the energy needed by the body to sustain life and support healthy cells and organ functions.
 Supporting the mitochondrial ability to maintain homeostasis in the cell is crucial for life, and it is the bedrock of healthy aging, a strong body, and a powerful mind.

 Mitochondria are a critical player in maintaining metabolic balance and energy demand.
 When age, disease, or environmental/lifestyle factors damage cellular organelles, the mitochondria become the largest source of free radicals, leading to further damage and cell death, coupled with inflammation.